Why SSH Security Matters for Ubuntu Servers

 sudo journalctl -u ssh | tail -50

-Automated monitoring is more reliable than manual log review.
-Configure Fail2Ban to send alerts when it bans IPs, or use a log monitoring tool that triggers notifications when specific patterns appear (failed root logins, logins from unusual IP ranges, authentication failures from known hostile networks).
+Automated monitoring is more reliable than manual log review for production servers.
+Configure Fail2Ban to send alerts when it bans IP addresses, or use a log monitoring tool that triggers notifications when specific patterns appear, such as failed root logins, logins from unusual IP ranges, or authentication failures from known hostile networks.

 Step 8: Additional SSH Hardening Options